virtual/100daysofcode/index.md

 - Context and feedback - translators can ask questions, if others ask similar questions for other locales, it helps streamline
 - Translation memory (TM) - keeps track of how a phrase may have been previously translated
 - Machine translation (MT) - eg Google Translate
-- Other features - online repo, permisisons, stats
+- Other features - online repo, permissions, stats

 ### Research